-Regulations require that CMI notifies other End-Point Assessment Organisations of cases of malpractice/maladministration where these cases are likely to impact on the other End-Point Assessment Organisations.
-In dealing with cases of malpractice/maladministration CMI must pay due regard to this requirement and notify other End-Point Assessment Organisations, as appropriate.
+Regulations require that CMI notifies other EPA Organisations of cases of malpractice/maladministration where these cases are likely to impact on the other EPA Organisations.
+In dealing with cases of malpractice/maladministration CMI must pay due regard to this requirement and notify other EPA Organisations, as appropriate.
 This will usually be appropriate where:

-- The apprentice/training provider/employer where the malpractice/maladministration has occurred (or is suspected) is also engaged with another End-Point Assessment Organisation (for the same or different Apprenticeship Standards) and the (suspected) malpractice could potentially impact on the activities undertaken by that other End-Point Assessment Organisation. - The apprentice/training provider/employer where the malpractice/maladministration has occurred (or is suspected) is also engaged with another End-Point Assessment Organisation for the same Apprenticeship Standards and there is the potential for them to move their operations to the other End-Point assessment Organisation in an attempt to continue sub-standard practises.
+- The apprentice/training provider/employer where the malpractice/maladministration has occurred (or is suspected) is also engaged with another EPA Organisation (for the same or different Apprenticeship Standards) and the (suspected) malpractice could potentially impact on the activities undertaken by that other EPA Organisation. - The apprentice/training provider/employer where the malpractice/maladministration has occurred (or is suspected) is also engaged with another EPA Organisation for the same Apprenticeship

+Standards and there is the potential for them to move their operations to the other EPA Organisation in an attempt to continue sub-standard practises.